Ingalls Creek

 Conditions:

 The trail is generally moderate, with gentle rises and falls as we travel upstream.
 Our pace will be 1.75-2 mph, so we can stay together as a group.
-The average temperature ranges in June are 47F-79F, with only 3 days of rain typically in June.
-I intend to read trip reports and scout the trail within 2 weeks of our trip to have more up-to-date knowledge of current conditions.
+The average temperature ranges in June are 47°F-79°F, with only 3 days of rain typically in June.
+I intend to read trip reports.
+I scouted the trail on May 21st - it is in excellent condition, and the wildflowers are superb.
 Water is readily available.

 Unfavorable weather forecasts could cause this trip to be rescheduled.